 The expectation of professional education programs at UNC Charlotte is for graduates to possess the qualities of highly effective teachers.
 They are expected to be knowledgeable in their fields of study, effective educators, and reflective practitioners.
-They are also expected to be responsive to issues of equity and diversity, collaborative in the professional environment, and leaders in the professional community.
+They are also expected to be responsive to student learning differences, collaborative in the professional environment, and leaders in the professional community.
 Student teaching/graduate internship is the culminating semester of work in which candidates have the opportunity to apply the knowledge gained from course work and all related clinical experiences to an intensive final field experience.